Havana (soundtrack)

 Havana is an album by American pianist Dave Grusin released in 1990, recorded for the GRP label.
-This album is a soundtrack to the film Havana, directed by Sidney Pollack.
+This album is a soundtrack to the film Havana, directed by Sydney Pollack.

 This soundtrack was a 1990 Academy Award nominee for Best Original Score, a 1990 Golden Globe nominee for Best Original Score, and a 1990 Grammy nominee for Best Score Soundtrack for Visual Media.